-End of Life: Helping With Comfort and Care
+End of Life: Helping with Comfort and Care

-Getting Help For Your Grief
+Getting Help for Your Grief

-Shortly after Charlie’s husband Doug died, her friends started coming over with dinners as well as memories to share.
-They would sit around Carol's dining table for hours remembering Doug’s humor and kindness.
-Soon Doug’s friends were joining them with their own recollections.
+Shortly after Charlie’s husband Doug died, his friends started coming over with dinners and memories to share.
+They would sit around Charlie’s dining table for hours remembering Doug’s humor and kindness.
+Soon, Doug’s friends were joining them with their own recollections.
 It was so like old times that it almost seemed Doug had just stepped out of the room.
-Those evenings together helped Carol, as well as the others, start to heal after their loss.
+Those evenings together helped Charlie, as well as the others, start to heal after their loss.

 There are also support groups where grieving people help each other.
-These groups can be specialized—parents who have lost children or people who have lost spouses, for example—or they can be just generally for anyone learning to manage grief.
+These groups can be specialized—parents who have lost children or people who have lost spouses, for example—or they can be for anyone learning to manage grief.
 Check with religious groups, a local hospital, hospice groups, or your doctor to find support groups in your area.

 Remember to take good care of yourself.
 You might know that grief affects how you feel emotionally, but you may not realize that it can also have physical effects.
 The stress of the death and your grief could even make you sick.
 Eat well, exercise, get enough sleep, and get back to doing things you used to enjoy, like going to the movies, walking, or reading.
 Accept offers of help or companionship from friends and family.
 It’s good for you and for them.

-Publication Date: September 2012
+Publication Date: July 2016

-Page Last Updated: May 27, 2014
+Page Last Updated: August 17, 2016